Marten de Roon: International career

 De Roon has represented the Netherlands under-19 national team in the qualification rounds for the 2010 UEFA European Under-19 Football Championship.
 On 12 November 2009, he made his debut and scored his first goal for the U-19 Oranje in a qualification match against Malta.
 On 13 November 2016, De Roon made his debut for the senior team in a 2018 FIFA World Cup qualification against Luxembourg.

 He was later named in the first Dutch squad chosen by new national team manager Ronald Koeman.
 This was in March 2018 for the friendly matches against England and Portugal.

 On 26 May 2021, he was named in the Dutch squad for the postponed UEFA Euro 2020.
 On 11 November 2022, he was called up for the 2022 FIFA World Cup in Qatar.
 Later on, he missed the UEFA Euro 2024 due to a knee injury.

+On 27 May 2026, de Roon was named in the Netherlands' squad for the 2026 FIFA World Cup.